InvoxiPlayGames/x360-research/official-software/networking/system_link.md

 or the `lankey` value from the .cfg XML next to the game executable on GfWL, and using that to build 3 keys forming a buffer of size 0x3C bytes.

+These keys are used for encrypting and verifying the integrity of broadcast packets, as well as a basis for generating encryption keys per-connection.

 **Key Buffer:**

-When building the key buffer, numbers 0 through 2 are prefixed at the start of the LAN key and then hashed with either HMAC SHA-1 with the roamable obfuscation key (Xbox 360), or encrypted* and then a regular SHA-1 (GfWL / cross-platform) performed on it.
+When building the key buffer, numbers 0 through 2 are prefixed at the start of the LAN key and then hashed with either HMAC SHA-1 with the roamable obfuscation key (Xbox 360), or encrypted* with the cross-platform system link key and then a regular SHA-1 (GfWL / cross-platform) performed on it.

 *\* The LAN key is encrypted - the prefix byte remains unencrypted.*